 Many of our students have multiple majors and/or minors.
 Working closely with an advisor will allow students to prepare for a competitive job market and enhance their academic experience within multiple programs while maintaining a four-year graduation schedule.

-What We Offer: The Department of Modern Languages and Literatures offers French, German, Russian, Arabic, Hebrew, Chinese, and Japanese.
-In French, one can focus on any of the following three concentrations: Teacher Education (which leads to a certification to teach French), Civilization (a general liberal arts curriculum), or Translation (with Simultaneous Interpreting).
-The Arabic and Russian programs have two possible minors -- in language and area studies.
-The Arabic major will be offered beginning fall 2016, and we hope to bring back the Russian major soon.
-The German major has been reinstated, and students can also minor in the langauge.
+What We Offer: The Department of Modern Languages and Literatures offers French, German, Russian, Arabic, Hebrew, Chinese and Japanese.
+In French, one can focus on any of the following three concentrations: Teacher Education (which leads to certification to teach French), Civilization (a general liberal arts curriculum), or Translation (with Simultaneous Interpreting).
+The Arabic and Russian programs have two possible minors — in language and area studies.
+The German major has been reinstated, and students can also minor in the language.
 Hebrew is now working on creating a minor for the future.
 Students can currently minor in Chinese, and Japanese is offered at all levels of language.